Ravencentric/pyanilist/README.md

 ## About

 - Supports both sync and async.
-- Provides easy access to almost every field present in AniList's `Media` type.
-- Only supports querying the `Media` type
+- Only supports querying the `Media` type.

 ## Installation